 The Physics & Astronomy Department has created an 8-10 weeks Undergraduate Summer Research program explicitly for department students to be held June 15-August 21, 2020.
 Please download and fill out the application here.
+The application deadline is April 3, 2020.
 Faculty will define a number of available research projects.

 In addition to the printed application, you will also be asked to provide: